Bristol Robotics Laboratoy and Oxfam

 Plans are to develop microbial fuel cells to power indoor lighting in refugee camps and disaster areas.
 The abundant, free supply of urine makes the Pee-Power toilet practical for aid agencies to use in the field.
 In phase two, the purpose is that microbial fuel cells (MFC) can provide enough power to light a 10m radius around a block of four toilets.

 The prototype has been tested on the University campus.
 The urinal on the campus resembles a toilet used in refugee camps by Oxfam to make the trial as realistic as possible.
+Video of the how Pee-Power works and video of mobile phone runs on urine power.

 No commercialized products yet.
 Other prototypes include a miniature fuel cell to power mobile phones at the University of Bath, or a urine-powered generator in Nigeria.